Bound on Lyapunov exponent in $c=1$ matrix model: Introduction

 \section{Introduction}

-Understanding the quantum gravity is the one of the most important problem in theoretical physics.
-Through the developments in the gauge/gravity correspondence \cite{Maldacena:1997re, Itzhaki:1998dd}, many people expect that large-$N$ gauge theories may illuminate the natures of the quantum gravity.
-However only special classes of the large-$N$ gauge theories which possess certain properties may describe the gravity, and understanding what are the essential properties in the gauge theories to have their gravity duals is a crucial question.
+Understanding quantum gravity is the one of the most important problem in theoretical physics.
+Through the developments in the gauge/gravity correspondence \cite{Maldacena:1997re, Itzhaki:1998dd}, many people expect that large-$N$ gauge theories may illuminate natures of quantum gravity.
+However only special classes of large-$N$ gauge theories which possess certain properties may describe the gravity, and understanding what are essential properties in gauge theories to have their gravity duals is a crucial question.

 Recently the idea of the maximal Lyapunov exponent was proposed, and it might capture the one of the essence of the gauge/gravity correspondence \cite{Maldacena:2015waa}.
 The authors of \cite{Maldacena:2015waa} conjectured that thermal many-body quantum systems have an upper bound on the Lyapunov exponent: